 Catechism in Family Prayer

-• The ACNA Initiative Next Generational Leadership Initiative (NGLI) has produced an extensive PDF version of the ACNA’s catechism, To Be a Christian, set in the context of family prayer.
+• The ACNA Initiative Next Generational Leadership Initiative (NGLI) has produced an extensive PDF version of the ACNA’s catechism, To Be a Christian, set in the context of family prayer, which they call the Catechism in Family Prayer.

 • At Christ the Redeemer (Greenville, SC), Dcn.
-Dr. Amanda Hackney has adapted the NGLI Catechism for a seasonal, three-year cycle in what her church calls the At-Home Catechism.
+Rev. Luke Rasmussen and Dr. Amanda Hackney have developed an At-Home Catechism that works through the catechism in a three-year liturgical cycle.
 It goes at a slower pace than the NGLI version, and their church prints out spiral-bound copies of these PDFs and encourages their churches to pray and catechize together.

 • Redeemer Church (Chattanooga, TN) has culled some of the key questions from To Be a Christian to form a “smaller catechism” that is especially designed for use with children and youth.
 They also provide simple instructions for helping parents use this smaller catechism at home with their kids.